cybercongress/cybercongress/Organization/Forecasting.md

 Start of the sprint:

 - update fund balances in balance doc
-- set ETH prediction coefficient
-- forecast doc will automatically update for current and future sprints
+- forecast doc will automatically update expenses for current and future sprints

 End of the sprint: